Toshiko Takenaka, Ph.D.

-Toshiko Takenaka specializes in domestic and foreign intellectual property matters.
-She counsels clients in various aspects of patent law and trademark law, litigation and intellectual property matters.
+Toshiko Takenaka's practice focuses on domestic and foreign intellectual property matters.
+She counsels clients in various aspects of patent law and trademark law, litigation, and intellectual property matters.
 Toshiko received her LL.B. from Seikei University-Tokyo in 1981.
-She received her LL.M. in 1990 and Ph.D. in Comparative Law in 1992 from University of Washington School of Law.
+She received her LL.M. in 1990 and Ph.D. in Comparative Law in 1992 from the University of Washington School of Law.

 After receiving a Bachelor of Law degree from Seikei University, Tokyo, Toshiko pursued a successful career in patent prosecution and management with Texas Instruments Japan Ltd., where she served as a patent prosecution specialist.
 In 1986, she passed the Japanese Patent Attorney (Benrishi) Bar and worked as an associate for the Yamasaki Law and Patent Office.
 Toshiko was a visiting scholar with the Max Planck Institute for Domestic and International Intellectual Property in Munich, Germany, and a visiting professor at Waseda University in Tokyo, Japan.

 Toshiko has extensively published in the field of comparative patent law and is a frequent speaker for academic and professional seminars focusing on patent law.
 She is on the board of editors for the Journal of Intellectual Property Law and Practice and a member of the Intellectual Property Committee within Japan’s Ministry of Economy, Trade and Industry’ Industrial Structural Council.